 So, as a last reminder, do chinchilla’s tails fall off?

 Chinchilla’s can have injuries to their tails causing breaks, loss of some of the tail or sprains but a chinchilla’s tail would require force or mishandling to have visible injuries or the chance of losing any of their physical tail.

-With proper cages, proper supervision and some diligence, it’s likely you will never experience any injuries such as this occurring to your chinchilla.
+With proper cages, proper supervision, and some diligence, it’s likely you will never experience any injuries such as this occurring to your chinchilla or their tail.